Liga-IA/RepoAI/LinearRegression/1.Concepts/PotentialProblems.md

    <img src="https://i.postimg.cc/NML6gxBV/Captura-de-tela-2025-04-03-144532.png" alt="nonlinearity-of-the-data" width="400">

 &nbsp;&nbsp;&nbsp;&nbsp; Left: Funnel shape indicates heteroscedasticity.

-Right: The response was transformed to a logarithmic scale, and now there is no evidence of heteroscedasticity.
+&nbsp;&nbsp;&nbsp;&nbsp;Right: The response was transformed to a logarithmic scale, and now there is no evidence of heteroscedasticity.

 ***7. Outliers***

 &nbsp;&nbsp;&nbsp;&nbsp; An outlier is a point that significantly deviates from the value predicted by the model.

 &nbsp;&nbsp;&nbsp;&nbsp; In the figure above, the residual plot on the left clearly shows the outlier (20).
 However, it may be difficult to determine when a point should be considered an outlier or not.
 Even though mathematical definitions and criteria exist to identify outliers (such as values above 3 and standard deviations), the decision may depend on the application context, the nature of the data, and the model used.

    <img src="https://i.postimg.cc/QCL1D9SZ/Captura-de-tela-2025-04-03-135113.png" alt="nonlinearity-of-the-data" width="300">